Out-of Body Experiences and the Near-Death

 a time there was a sense of being unconscious

-lasted, but I felt really strange, and I
+but I felt really strange, and I opened my eyes.

 this wasn't right.
 Why was I still alive?

 I wanted oblivion.
 Yet I was looking at a thing

 that was my body, and it just didn't have

-meaning to me.
+that much meaning to me.
 Now knowing what was

 and screaming at my wife, and she just sat there

 didn't move and I kept screaming profanities